-In the SIOFA area, one bottom longline fishing vessel operated in 2011-2012, respectively, and three vessels for the fishery operated in 2013.
-The size classes of bottom longline fishing vessels ranged from 500 to 1,000 gross tonnage.
-There are no records of bottom longline fishing since 2014.
-One trawl fishing vessel operated in 2011 to 2013, respectively, and there has also been no fishing operation since 2014 (Table 1).
+In the SIOFA area, one bottom longline vessels operated from 2009 to in 2012, except for 2011 and three vessels operated in 2013.
+Main fishing ground of them was the Southern SW Indian Ridge, adjacent to the northern part of the CCAMLR area (Figure 1).
+The size classes of bottom longline fishing vessels ranged from 400 to 600 gross tonnages.
+There has been no fishing operation of Korean bottom trawl and longline vessels since 2014.
+One Korean trawl fishing vessel operated in SIOFA convention area from 2011 to 2013.
+Main fishing ground of Korean trawl was Madagascar Ridge and Northern SW Indian Ridge.
+There has also been no fishing operation since 2014 (Table 1).